fizzed/tkrzw/README.md

 For information on registering your x86_64 host to run other architectures (e.g. riscv64 or aarch64), please see the readme for https://github.com/fizzed/buildx

+## License

+Copyright (C) 2020+ Fizzed, Inc.

+This work is licensed under the Apache License, Version 2.0.
+See LICENSE for details.